Para (Special Forces): 1971 Indo-Pakistan War

 The unit first saw action in the 1971 Indo-Pakistani war, the first six-man assault team was inserted 240 km deep into Indus and Chachro, where they carried out raids.
 The assault team killed 73 and wounded 140 on the Pakistani side.
 In addition, they also destroyed 35mm artillery guns of the Pakistan independent battery.
 They also destroyed an airfield.
-In Bangladesh 2 PARA (Airborne), which was a part of 50 (Independent) Parachute Brigade, carried out India's first airborne assault operation to capture Poongli Bridge in Mymensingh District near Dhaka.
+In Bangladesh 2 PARA (Airborne), which was a part of the 50 (Independent) Parachute Brigade, carried out India's first airborne assault operation to capture Poongli Bridge in Mymensingh District near Dhaka.
 Subsequently, they were the first unit to enter Dhaka.
 For this action 2 PARA were given the Battle Honour of Poongli Bridge and the Theatre Honour Dhaka.
 In the Western Sector the unit was also involved in the Battle of Chamb.

 Operation Mandhol

 Operation Mandhol was a raid carried out by soldiers from the 9 Para (SF) to seek and destroy Pakistani artillery located in hostile territory near a village called Mandole.
 During the operation, aided by an artillery officer Capt.
 D Tyagi from 195 Mountain Regiment, six artillery guns were destroyed by a raiding team composed of six officers and around 120 soldiers led by Major C. M. Malhotra.
 The special forces raiders began their operation at 5.30 PM on 13 December 1971.
-They started off from Poonch and crossed the Poonch River.
+They started from Poonch and crossed the Poonch River.
 After they reached the Mandole village, they started searching for the artillery guns and eventually located them.
-The raiders divided themselves into six teams.
-Each one of the six team was tasked to destroy one of the six guns.
+The Raiders divided themselves into six teams.
+Each one of the six teams was tasked to destroy one of the six guns.
 Subsequently, an intense gunfight took place between the Indian raiders and Pakistan Army soldiers.
 The gunfight resulted in two Indian casualties namely Paratrooper Rajmal and Paratrooper Balwan Singh who was a resident of Village Moungri of District Udhampur of J&K and many Pakistani casualties, with some Pakistani soldiers escaping from the battle.
 Finally, the raiders destroyed all the artillery using explosives and returned to their base at 6.30 AM on 14 December 1971.

-This operation caused the Pakistan military to tweak its military doctrine by assigning additional soldiers for defending artillery guns.
+This operation caused the Pakistan military to tweak its military doctrine by assigning additional soldiers to defend artillery guns.
 Pakistan Army officials, who came to India as a delegation after the war had ended, acknowledged the raid.
 Operation Mandhol is now a part of the syllabus at the Indian Military Academy.